 What to do if you’ve received a “persistent debt” letter or your card has been suspended

-Credit cards are changing, with card issuers now required to discourage cardholders from making only minimum repayments over long periods.
+Under FCA rules, credit card issuers are required to discourage cardholders from making only minimum repayments over long periods.

 What is “persistent debt”?